comprna/modkitopt/README.md

 Before running ModkitOpt inside a job, first run it on a login node (or a node where internet is available) so that Nextflow can create the conda environment.
 Once the conda environment is created and the Nextflow pipeline starts executing, you can kill the pipeline and then proceed with submitting your ModkitOpt job.

+### Tested HPC environments

+We have only tested ModkitOpt in a `pbspro` environment (NCI's [gadi](https://nci.org.au/our-systems/hpc-systems)).

+Your specific HPC system may use different Nextflow directives, these can be updated in `modkitopt/profiles/pbspro.config`.

+While we have written profiles for `pbs` and `slurm`, these have not been tested.
+We welcome contributions from the community to improve these profiles, which can be found in `modkitopt/profiles/`.

+**If you aren't familiar with your system's expected Nextflow directives, you can also [run ModkitOpt using `-profile local`](###nextflow-crashing?-try-running-with-local-profile).**

 ### Specifying your HPC environment details

 When running in an HPC environment, you need to specify these things: